mdditt2000/kubernetes-1-19/cis 2.7.1/edns-multi-host/README.md

 Validated VirtualServer CRD and ExternalCRD

-**Note** IPAM has provided the first IP address from the range as the external IP address for **cafe.example.com**. **hostGroup: "cafe"** is configured in the VirtualServer CRDs to maintain the same external IP address.
+**Note** IPAM has provided the external IP address for **cafe.example.com**. **hostGroup: "cafe"** is configured in the VirtualServer CRDs to maintain the same external IP address for all VirtualServer CRDs

 ```
 ❯ kubectl get crd,vs,externaldns -n nginx-ingress